dynamis-gg/dynamis-gg.github.io/content/draft/new-ex.md

 In clock spreads, each player has an AoE targeted on them and need to spread out.
 They're called clock spreads because the players spread to positions on a circle around the boss, reminiscent of a clock.

-Pick-up groups following DESU etiquette lay out formations [in a fight macro or following a default position](/etiquette#positions).
+Pick-up groups using macros typically lay out formations [in a fight macro or following a default position](/etiquette#positions).
 The abbreviations used for positions are as follows:

 | Abbreviation | Meaning                                    |